bezzlab/bezzlab.github.io/README.md

+#### About the Bessant Lab

 We devise and implement novel data analysis solutions for biomedical research, particularly when proteomics data is involved.
+The lab is based in the [School of Biological and Chemical Sciences](http://www.sbcs.qmul.ac.uk/) at [Queen Mary](http://www.qmul.ac.uk/), [University of London](https://london.ac.uk/).

 The lab is responsible for the [Galaxy Integrated Omics (GIO)](http://gio.sbcs.qmul.ac.uk) web-based platform for integrated analysis of transcriptomic and proteomic data, and [PITDB](http://pitdb.org) - a database of translated genomic elements identified from proteomics informed by transcriptomics (PIT) experiments.
+We also produced [Classyfire](https://cran.r-project.org/web/packages/classyfire/index.html), an R package for performing well validated machine learning experiments.

 #### Selected journal articles

 Saha, S., Matthews, D.A., Bessant, C. High throughput discovery of protein variants using proteomics informed by transcriptomics.
 Nucleic Acids Research.
 In press.

 Pearce, O.M., Delaine-Smith, R.M., Maniati, E., Nichols, S., Wang, J., Böhm, S., ... & Balkwill, F.R.
 (2018).
-[Deconstruction of a metastatic tumor microenvironment reveals a common matrix response in human cancers] (http://cancerdiscovery.aacrjournals.org/content/8/3/304).
+[Deconstruction of a metastatic tumor microenvironment reveals a common matrix response in human cancers](http://cancerdiscovery.aacrjournals.org/content/8/3/304).
 Cancer Discovery, 8(3), 304-319.

 Saha, S., Chatzimichali, E.A., Matthews, D.A., Bessant, C. (2017).
 [PITDB: a database of translated genomic elements](https://academic.oup.com/nar/article/46/D1/D1223/4372529).
 Nucleic Acids Research 46.D1, D1223-D1228.